All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Sir Charles Fergusson - Travel Journal in Italy 1824-1825

-Villa Adriana is not a royal palace, but rather a university campus.
+Villa Adriana is not a royal palace, but it rather calls to mind the pavilions in the last courtyard of Topkapi Sarayi at Istanbul.
 Its terraces have

 different orientations; some have a view towards Rome,